Cascadia Culture and geoScience Exchange Program

 Program History

-Over the past two years, UW graduate student Madeleine Lucas has led a team of UW students to develop and teach week-long Earth Science curricula focused on geology (2022-23) and seismology (2023-24) to QTS high school students over UW’s spring break as part of the Riverways STEM Alternative Spring Break (STEM ASB) program.
-In 2023-2024, with support from the Cascadia CoPes Hub, Madeleine expanded this program into a year-long engagement with QTS through the Riverways Culture and Science Exchange (CASE) Program.
-Last year’s CASE seismology program included a student internship where three QTS high schoolers worked on the “7 Shakers” team to install a RaspberryShake seismometer in QTS, design and build a community seismic display, monitor earthquakes, and translate seismological terms into Quileute.
+Over the past three years, UW graduate student Madeleine Lucas has led a team of UW students to develop and teach week-long Earth Science curricula focused on geology (2022–23), seismology (2023–24), and geomorphology (2024–25) to QTS high school students over UW’s spring break as part of the Riverways STEM Alternative Spring Break (STEM ASB) program.
+In 2023–2024, with support from the Cascadia CoPes Hub, Madeleine expanded this program into a year-long engagement with QTS through the Riverways Culture and Science Exchange (CASE) Program.

 About